mstksg/hoppy/README.md

 - `docs/` contains documentation written using Haddock.
 It depends on the previous packages for hyperlinks.

-There is a user's guide written using Haddock at `docs/src/Foreign/Hoppy/Documentation.hs`.
-You can read it as is, or build it with
+It can be built and installed with:

     # Build the generator library documentation.
-    cd generator && cabal configure && cabal haddock && cabal install
+    (cd generator && cabal configure && cabal haddock && cabal install)
     # Build the standard library interface documentation.
-    cd std && cabal configure && cabal haddock && cabal install
+    (cd std && cabal configure && cabal haddock && cabal install)
     # Build the runtime documentation.
-    cd runtime && cabal configure && cabal haddock && cabal install
+    (cd runtime && cabal configure && cabal haddock && cabal install)
     # Build the documentation.
-    cd docs && cabal configure && cabal haddock
+    (cd docs && cabal configure && cabal haddock)

-and browse the HTML files in `docs/dist/doc`.
+There is a user's guide written using Haddock at `docs/src/Foreign/Hoppy/Documentation.hs`.
+You can read it as is, or browse the HTML files in `docs/dist/doc` after building.

 ## Developing